CandlePlatforms/devdocs/docs/validate/delegate.md

 ## Delegate to a validator

 1. Click **Become a Delegator** or scroll down to a specific validator and click **Delegate**.
-1. Provide the amount of MATIC to delegate.
+1. Provide the amount of CNDL to delegate.
 1. Approve the delegation transaction and click **Delegate**.

 After the delegation transaction completes, you will see the *Delegation Completed* message.